-State-of-the-art integrated systems demonstrate that multimodal processing-silhouette, skin color, and face pattern-can significantly enhance accuracy.
+State-of-the-art integrated systems [17] demonstrate that multimodal processing - silhouette, skin color, and face pattern - can significantly enhance accuracy.
 Vision location systems must, however, constantly struggle to maintain analysis accuracy as scene complexity increases and more occlusive motion occurs.
-Figure 4.
-Robots have many onboard sensors for use in localization, multirobot collaboration, and zero-knowledge map building.
+The dependence on infrastructural processing power, along with public wariness of ubiquitous cameras, can limit the scalability or suitability of vision location systems in many applications.